If you're looking for the review of the aggressive stainless steel Rep Fitness Power Bar EX, you can read the review here.

 There are a few equipment manufacturers who have either already introduced stainless bars or are in the process of introducing stainless bars for mass production.
 These include American Barbell, Rogue Fitness, Vulcan Strength, York, Ivanko, etc…

 As a company known to stay current with emerging trends in the equipment space, Rep Fitness first introduced their stainless steel power bar in early 2017.
-Unfortunately due to some issues with the heat treatment of the bars, the weight capacity was limited to only 400 lbs.
-As such, Rep Fitness heavily discounted the bars and decided to go back to the drawing board to refine their bar and release a new version.
+Due to some issues with heat treatment, and later some knurl ring measurement issues, Rep Fitness heavily discounted the bars and decided to go back to the drawing board to refine their bar and release a new version.

 When it comes to selecting a barbell, the coating (or lack thereof) is a very important factor to consider.
 Depending on your budget, lifting conditions, aesthetic preferences, etc… you have options that will be more suitable for your specific needs.